 Nine goals and objectives have been identified to provide vision and direction for the overall concept for the Shipyard and Candlestick sites.
-The objectives relate to creating a series of mixed-use and transit oriented neighborhoods.
+The objectives relate to creating a series of mixed-use, and transit oriented neighborhoods. for both the residential and R&D options for the Shipyard South Neighborhood.
 These objectives should be viewed in the larger context of more specific land use and design standards and guidelines that are made for Candlestick in Sections 3, 4 and 5.